Why Is My Texas Home Always Dusty No Matter How Often I Clean?

 That "makeup air" comes from the attic.
 And it's completely unfiltered — it enters the system downstream of your air filter, bypassing it entirely.
 No matter how good your filter is, it can't catch what never passes through it.

-What's in Your Attic Air
+What's Actually Floating Around in Your Attic Air?

 I've been in hundreds of Texas attics.
 Here's what's up there, and what's potentially blowing through your vents: